Alefoggia17/Integrity-with-TPM/README.md

 * libtss2-sys, libtss2-mu and TCTI libraries from https://github.com/tpm2-software/tpm2-tss
 * dbus

+> [!NOTE]
-**NOTE**: Different GNU/Linux distros package glib-2.0 differently and so additional packages may be required.
+> Different GNU/Linux distros package glib-2.0 differently and so additional packages may be required.
 The tabrmd requires the GObject and GIO D-Bus support from glib-2.0 so please be sure you have whatever packages your distro provides are installed for these features.

 **System User & Group**

 `tpm2-abrmd` must run as user `tss` or `root`.
 As is common security practice we encourage *everyone* to run the `tpm2-abrmd` as an unprivileged user.
 This requires creating a user account and group to